What Your Body Holds After Sexual Trauma (7 Places to Begin Softening)

 5. Hips and Psoas

-Hips and psoas muscles are the most popular areas for many emotional release exercises and yoga classes, and for good reason.
-This is the ultimate emotional center in your body and holds deep-seated emotions like fear, grief, and unprocessed traumas.
+Hips and psoas muscles are the most popular areas for many emotional release exercises and yoga classes.
+This is because this area is the emotional center in our bodies and can hold emotions like fear, grief, and unprocessed trauma.

-Releasing this area creates powerful emotional release for many people, and so it’s important to have a gentle practice to give you as much time and choice as possible.
-I recommend having a few grounding or anchoring tools with you for these classes to be able to support yourself during more emotional moments.
+Releasing this area creates powerful emotional release for many people, and so it’s best to have a gentle practice that gives you as much time and choice as possible.
+I invite you to have a few grounding or anchoring tools with you for these classes to be able to support yourself during more emotional moments, knowing you can end your practice at any time.

 To soften this area, you might explore gentle hip stretches like reclined butterfly pose, maybe placing blocks under your knees for more support.
 You can also explore reclined pigeon or low lunge for a gentle psoas stretch.